groupdocs/docs.groupdocs.com/content/conversion-net/developer-guide/advanced-usage/loading/load-options-for-different-document-types/load-txt-document-with-options.md

 url: conversion/net/load-txt-document-with-options
 title: Load TXT document with options
 weight: 9
-description: Learn this article and check how to load and convert text files with advanced options using GroupDocs.Conversion for .NET API.
+description: "Learn this article and check how to load and convert text files with advanced options using GroupDocs.Conversion for .NET API."
 keywords: Load and convert text file, Load and convert TXT
 productName: GroupDocs.Conversion for .NET
 hideChildren: False